PieterHamelynck/Q2_2025/Practical_exam_preparation/preparation_checklist.md

 - [ ] I can prepare the data for analysis (e.g. handle missing values, encode categorical variables)
 - [ ] I can merge/join different datasets
 - [ ] I can filter and select data based on conditions
-- [ ] I can explore data analysis to understand the dataset
+- [ ] I can explore data to understand the dataset
 - [ ] I can calculate basic statistics (mean, median, mode, standard deviation, etc.)
-- [ ] I can visualize data using libraries such as Matplotlib or Seaborn using different types of plots (e.g. histograms, scatter plots, box plots)
+- [ ] I can visualise data using libraries such as Matplotlib or Seaborn using different types of plots (e.g. histograms, scatter plots, box plots)

 #### Machine Learning
 - [ ] I can split the dataset into training and testing sets